yoonic/nicistore/README.md

 > TL;DR
 Update your `api.atlas.baseUrl` setting to `http://localhost:8000/v1`

-In order to use your local installation of Atlas, just point the Storefront to use its API instead of the Live one.
-In order to do so, you just have to update the configuration setting `api.atlas.baseUrl` of the configuration file you're using (most likely, `config/client/development.js`).
-If you're running Atlas default development settings, the value that you should set that variable to is `http://localhost:8000/v1` (notice the absense of the "/api" prefix, like with the Live API.
-That is because, by default, Atlas does not have a route prefix configured and the base API url is indeed "/v1" of the host is is running, in this case "http://localhost:8000").
+By default, when running the Atlas development environment, the API base URL is available in `http://localhost:8000/v1` and this is the value you should set `api.atlas.baseUrl` to.
+However, if you change the port (e.g "9000") or add a route prefix (e.g. "/api") you should put the respective value as the base URL (e.g. "http://localhost:9000/api/v1").

 ### Admin Backoffice
 In order to perform administrative tasks like adding and editing products or checking out created orders, there's a backoffice in `http://localhost:3000/en/adm`.
 In order to access it you need an Administrator account and, if you're running your own [Atlas](https://github.com/yoonic/atlas), you can check its README in how-to create such account.